-4.2 The Rule Change Panel's Initial Assessment of the Proposal
+3.2 The Rule Change Panel's Initial Assessment of the Proposal

-The Rule Change Panel decided to progress this Rule Change Proposal on the basis that the preliminary assessment indicated that the Rule Change Proposal is consistent with the Wholesale Market Objectives.
+The Rule Change Panel decided to progress this Rule Change Proposal based on its preliminary assessment that the proposal is consistent with the Wholesale Market Objectives.

-1 AEMO must support the ERA's compliance monitoring function (clause 2.13.9A of the Market Rules) and must ensure it has processes and systems in place to support the ERA's compliance monitoring function (clause 2.13.9B of the Market Rules), but there is no clause that expressly requires AEMO to provided data or information to the ERA.
+AEMO must support the ERA's compliance monitoring function (clause 2.13.9A) and must ensure it has processes and systems in place to support the ERA's compliance monitoring function (clause 2.13.9B), but there is no clause that expressly requires AEMO to provide data or information to the ERA.

-5. Consultation
+4. Consultation

-5.1 The Market Advisory Committee
+4.1 The Market Advisory Committee